kailys6690/github-tutorial/README.md

 To make a repository, you need to turn a directory you specify to that repository.
 We use a command called `git init`.

 `git init` is used to initialize git in our directory (that is now a repository) for version control.
 You can only use this code only **once!**
 Once you have initialized your repository, now you can start adding and commiting edits/changes on the files you have made in that repo.
+This will be yout first **add** and **commit!*

 After you have made your SSH key and connected your Cloud9 with GitHub, you will want to make a remote repo next.

 1. After you have set up your SSH key, you want to go to the top right corner of your homepage and click the "+" sign.
 2. A dropdown menue will appear and you will want to click "New Repository"
 3. You will appear in a new page and you will see "Create a new repository."
 Under "Repostory name", you will want to type in your repository name.